opendcs/opendcs/docs/source/start-decoding.rst

 For example, if your CSV data uses the letter 'T' to indicate trace precipitation, this function can replace 'T' with a specified value.
 The image above demonstrates replacing 'T' with 0.0.

+status: replaceValueWith is only supported inside the csv() function.

 Check Operation - C(*,*label*\)